nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Edit Candidate Details: `edit`

-In this section, we will learn about how to edit an existing candidate in the database with command format and examples.
+Edits an existing candidate in the database with command format and examples.

-#### 1. How to use the `edit` command?

 You can edit any of the valid candidate details including name, email, country and tags at the specified **INDEX**.
 Here, **INDEX** refers to the index number of candidates shown in the displayed candidate list.